Living Here

 While no baiting is being undertaken as part of the project, domestic animals may be affected by trapping and thermal shooting activities if allowed to roam while control activities are being conducted.
 Control activities will be clearly identified by signage at all entrances to reserves and communicated through local media channels.
 Please observe advice and ensure that people and pets do not stray from formed tracks.

 You can help support this project by reporting all evidence of fox activity and sightings in coastal regions and turtle nest predation here.
-The collected data is used for creating target zones and benchmarks to measure the success of the CQ Fox Control Project.
+The collected data is used for creating target zones and benchmarks to measure the success of the program.

 If you have sighted foxes regularly or have had chickens or other livestock taken, you may have a fox den located on or in close proximity to your property.
-Foxes construct an underground den for raising cubs during the winter breeding season.
+Foxes construct an underground den for raising cubs during the winter breeding season and will use the den from July to September.
 The den will generally be located within 200m of a water source and may have multiple entrances with an opening approximately 20cm in diameter.
 While active, the den will be freshly excavated, with obvious canine footprints, produce a strong ammonia odour and be surrounded by fresh or partially consumed animal carcasses.
+Any potential dens can be reported to Council for investigation and fumigation if confirmed as active.

 Living Here